SamuelEA25/HackBio-Coding-Internship/Stage 0/README.md

 A final print statement will print out a header showing the task stage and team name, concatenated (*+*) with the details of all the team members details in a numbering order.
 ## Stored Data for Each Team Member
--Name
+- Name
--Slack username
+- Slack username
--Email
+- Email
--Hobby
+- Hobby
--Country
+- Country
--Discipline
+- Discipline
--Preferred programming language
+- Preferred programming language
 ## Running the Script
 Run the script by executing this command in a Python environment `python print team_glycine.py`